rpoleski/MulensModel/developers_board.md

 * use lazy loading in MagnificationCurve.magnification and/or Model.magnification
 * guessing parameters of PSPL model
 * fluxes fixed in chi^2 calculation
-* annual parallax calculation - verify with VBB
+* annual parallax calculation - verify with VBBL
 * when checking units use Unit.physical\_type
 * better import of the module so that all main classes are accesiable
 * Fit() should use marginalized distributions of fluxes (if those are from linear fits)